nightroman/FarNet/PowerShellFar/README.md

 ---
 **How to open item or property panel at some location**

-If you want to open a panel at the specified location from a script you may use scripts *Go-To.ps1* (not for *FileSystem*) and *Panel-Property-.ps1* (for any provider).
+If you want to open a panel at the specified location from a script you may use scripts *Go-To.ps1* (not *FileSystem*) and *Panel-ItemProperty.ps1* (any provider).
 See comments and examples there.

 *********************************************************************